costajob/git_commands/README.md

 ```

 #### Repository
-You have to specify the path (absolute or relative) to the GIT repository you want to work with.
+You have to specify the absolute path to the GIT repository you want to work with.
 The path must be a folder initialized as a valid GIT repository (a check via *rev-parse* is performed), otherwise an error is raised:

 ```
 rebase --repo=invalid